yaman4/shortify/README.md

 - **Retry / Failure Handling:**
   - The Kafka consumer is configured with retry logic.
 If processing fails, the event is retried.
 After maximum retries, the event is sent to a Dead Letter Queue (DLQ) for later inspection and manual intervention.
 - **Idempotency:**
-  - Consumer logic ensures duplicate events do not result in double-counting.
-This is achieved by using unique constraints or upsert logic based on event identifiers (such as a combination of shortCode and timestamp).
+  - Consumer ensures duplicate events do not result in double-counting by using idempotent processing (e.g., unique event identifiers or deduplication logic before updating analytics).
 - **Partitioning Logic:**
   - Kafka messages are partitioned by `shortCode` (used as the message key).
 This ensures all events for a given short URL are processed in order and enables horizontal scalability.
+- **Scalability:**
+    - Kafka consumers are part of a consumer group and can scale horizontally to handle increasing traffic without impacting redirect latency.

 ## Setup Instructions